snifflecry1/SauceDemoTesting/EXCERCISE-1.md

 #### Exploratory testing

-A section of this testing will be dedicated to exploring how features work on SauceDemo followed by suitable functional testing on noted areas afterwards
+A section of each test plan will be dedicated to exploring how that feature works on SauceDemo followed by a suite of tests per feature

  Other testing to be included in this project: